MO-1: Documenting Your Mission

 Team members should document their work, including what they have learned about NASA’s Artemis mission, in their own Science & Engineering Notebook (SEN).
 The SEN will also be used to keep records of scientific investigations, initial and final engineering designs, successes, and failures—anything the team needs to record as they complete their mission!
 Documentation and evidence of their work can take many forms.
 This may include written work (in the language they feel most comfortable using), storytelling (audio and video recordings), art (sketches, paintings, models), diagrams, data tables, and more.

 Teams will not submit all of the documentation recorded in their SENs to NESSP.
 Instead, team members will work together to select the most relevant information from their SENs and tailor it to tell the story of their mission in a team Mission Development Log (MDL).
 In other words, they will demonstrate how they met the mission objective deliverables.
-A MDL Google Slides template is provided, along with instructions on modifying the template in multiple formats.
+An MDL Google Slides template is provided, along with instructions on modifying the template in multiple formats.
 Teams can assign a lead to document the team’s work for each MO in the MDL.
 However, all team members should contribute to compiling the MDL and take turns being the lead documentarian.

-A fun way to have students learn about the challenge is through an Earth and Venus themed Lotería, a well-known game from Mexico similar to Bingo.
+A fun way to have students learn about the challenge is through an Earth and Venus-themed Lotería, a well-known game from Mexico similar to Bingo.
 Download the game and learn how to play in the Companion Course Lesson 1 Explore Section.

 Students and their families possess a wealth of knowledge, skills, and resources from their homes and cultural activities.
 We refer to these as ‘funds of knowledge.’
 Team members are strongly encouraged to utilize their funds of knowledge during the challenge and to document them in their MDL.
 For assistance in identifying each team member’s funds of knowledge, refer to the Elaborate section in the associated Companion Course lesson.